SaraSaadoun/deep-learning-projects/README.md

 | ResNet50         | XX%            | XX%           |
 | MobileNetV2      | XX%            | XX%           |-->

+### Kaggle Notebook Link
+You can also find the notebook link on Kaggle to run it directly there, as the dataset exists on the platform: [Malaria Detection Using Different Models](https://www.kaggle.com/code/sarasaadoun/96-acc-malaria-detection-using-different-models)

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, please create an issue or submit a pull request.